 A great utility move you will use again and again.

-Remember to practice this trick as many times until you get it perfect and perform it in front of your friends and family.
+Remember to practice this trick many times until you perfect it and perform it in front of your friends and family.

 Do you like the Trick?
 What would you do with it?
 Have you performed it and how well did it work?
 Post your comments below and let others know your thoughts